angelopoole/AlgoNotes/S4-ProblemSolvingApproach/1-introToProblemSolving.md

-Objectives!
+# Objectives!

 - Define what an algo is
-- devise a plan to solve algorithms
+- Devise a plan to solve algorithms
-- compare and constrast problem solving patterns including frequency counters, two pointer problems and divide and conqer
+- Compare and constrast problem solving patterns including frequency counters, two pointer problems and divide and conqer

-This is made up of two key aspects:
+_This is made up of two key aspects:_

 1. devise a pattern for solving problems
 2. master common problem solving problems

 **problem solving ->**
+Section 4 will go over these concepts:

 - understand the problem
 - explore concrete examples